sterpe/8t/README.md

 # 8t

-Clears the screen and renders a demarcated 80 column guide in your terminal window.
+Clears the terminal screen and renders a demarcated 80 column guide in the term window.

 ![8t.png](8t.png)